vankasteelj/trakt.tv/docs/available_methods.md

 # Trakt.tv available methods

-This help doc was last generated for trakt.tv@8.0.0 on Wed Feb 26 2020
+This help doc was last generated for trakt.tv@8.1.1 on Sun Oct 24 2021

 ## How to read the table ?